makerbot/conveyor/doc/usb.md

 Current MakerBot machines use an ATmega8U2 for USB communication.
 The ATmega8U2 is programmed with a custom VID/PID pair that identifies the type of machine.

+Some Thing-o-Matics and many other popular brands of 3D printers are based on the Arduino Mega.
+The Arduino Mega also uses an ATmega8U2 (or a close relative like a ATmega32U2) with a custom VID/PID pair.

 Older MakerBot machines use a generic USB serial cable based on an FTDI chip.

-Other popular brands of 3D printers are based on the Arduino Mega.
-The Arduino Mega also uses an ATmega8U2 (or a close relative like a ATmega32U2) with a custom VID/PID pair.

 <table>
     <thead>